Danny Boy (rapper): 2019–present: The Outsiders House museum and current works

-O'Connor, a lifelong fan of S. E. Hinton's book The Outsiders and its film adaptation, opened The Outsiders House Museum in Tulsa, Oklahoma, on August 9, 2019.
-Since 2009, when discovering the house where the lead characters of the film, the Curtis Brothers, lived in Tulsa, Oklahoma.
+O'Connor, a lifelong fan of S. E. Hinton's book The Outsiders and its film adaptation by Francis Ford Coppola, opened The Outsiders House Museum in Tulsa, Oklahoma, on August 9, 2019.
+In 2009, O'Connor discovered the house where the lead characters of the film, the Curtis Brothers, lived in Tulsa, Oklahoma.
 O'Connor always had the thought of buying it, which he eventually did in 2016.
 O'Connor said he bought it sight unseen and when he first went inside that it was falling apart.
 With the help of friends, the Oklahoma Film and Music Office, the City Council, local business and individuals who volunteered the restoration started.
 After raising funds the house went through extensive renovations to restore it and maintain its authenticity from the film.
 A GoFundMe was set up for additional funds, notable donors include Jack White who donated $30,000 and Billy Idol.
 Also to raise funds, screenings of the film were organized that actor C. Thomas Howell (one of the film's lead) attended.
 Also in 2016, the street signs on the corner were changed to "The Outsiders way" and "The Curtis Brothers Lane".
 Since its opening, the museum now contains a collection of The Outsiders memorabilia.
 On the quiz show Jeopardy! a question about him and the museum was showcased Rapper Danny Boy O'Connor loved the Tulsa house used in the film version of this author's The Outsiders so he restored it.
+Of the museum Hinton said “Danny has done a great job with the Outsiders House.
+People come from all over the United States, and even the world.
+He said teenage girls have walked in and burst into tears.
+It floors me.”
+The Museum is widely praised as a must-visit destination, especially for fans of the film or novel, and is consistently highlighted as one of Tulsa's top attractions.
+On the 2024 list of '25 things to eat, see and do this summer' People magazine listed The Outsiders House museum at number 3.
 For his efforts on preserving a cultural landmark O'Connor received a key to the city of Tulsa.